GetFrontrunner/frontrunner-sdk/docs/includes/operations/injective/_create_wallet.md

 ## Injective: Create Wallet

-Creates a new wallet with a small aidrop of INJ from the faucet.
+Creates a new wallet with a small aidrop of INJ and USDT from Injective's faucet.

 ### Parameters